 Dental Caries: Consequences

-Dental caries is the most common chronic childhood disease and has many potentially severe consequences, including:
+Dental caries has many potentially severe consequences, including:

 • Pain